-Cut up the pork tenderloin into small bite-sized pieces and season with salt and pepper; set aside.
+Prep the pork.
+Cut up the pork tenderloin into small bite-sized pieces and season it with salt and pepper; set aside.

-Heat oil in a large skillet set over medium-high heat.
-Add diced onions to the heated oil and cook for 2 minutes.
-Stir in garlic and cook for 15 seconds or just until fragrant.
+Sauté the aromatics.
+Heat the cooking oil in a large skillet set over medium-high heat.
+Add the diced onions to the heated oil and cook for 2 minutes.
+Stir in the garlic and cook for 15 seconds or just until fragrant.

-Add the pork to the skillet; season with brown sugar, oregano, chili powder, and cumin.
-Cook, stirring frequently, for about 10 minutes or until pork is cooked through.
+Cook the pork.
+Add the diced pork to the skillet; season with brown sugar, oregano, chili powder, and cumin.
+Cook, stirring frequently, for about 10 minutes or until the pork is cooked through.

-Stir in orange juice; continue to stir and scrape up the browned bits from the bottom of the pan.
-Add lime juice and continue to cook for 2 more minutes.
+Add the orange juice and lime juice.
+Stir in the orange juice, then continue stirring and scraping up the browned bits from the bottom of the pan.
+Add the lime juice and continue to cook for 2 more minutes.

 Notes

 Pork Choice: You don't have to use pork tenderloin.
-You can also use pork shoulder or any other cut of boneless pork but remember that depending on the cut of pork, you may have to adjust the cooking time.
+You can also use pork shoulder or any other boneless cut of pork, but remember that, depending on the cut, you may need to adjust the cooking time.

 Shredded Pork Method: Season the pork tenderloin thoroughly with all the spices before slicing it into pieces.
 Once cooked thoroughly, shred the pork using two forks or chop it finely with a knife.
 Afterward, return the pork to the skillet and let it simmer in the orange juice as instructed.